Angel David Nieves, Director (Africana Studies)

 Introduction to History and Theory of New Media.

 What makes new media “new”?
 How do new media compare with, transform or incorporate earlier media?
 Examines the production, circulation, and reception of visual and sonic media, with emphasis on how consumers and artists shape the uses and values of media.
 Covers key issues raised by new media through close study of critical essays and creative texts.
 Examples of old and new media include the phonograph, radio, film, turntable, social networks, fantasy sports and gaming, podcast, MP3, AutoTune, hypertext literature and digital poetry.
 Open to first-year students and sophomores only.
-(Same as Cinema and New Media Studies 125.)
+(Same as Cinema and Media Studies 125.)
 Maximum enrollment, 20.

 Introduction to Asian-American Studies.